gorilla-devs/GDLauncher-Carbon/apps/desktop/e2e-tests/README.md

 ## Modpack tests

-Five spec files cover the modpack lifecycle end to end.
-All five verify on disk — against the pack's own `.mrpack` index, `packinfo.json`, and the install audit — never by trusting what the app renders about the same fact.
+Eight spec files cover the modpack lifecycle end to end.
+All eight verify on disk — against the pack's own `.mrpack` index, `packinfo.json`, the install audit, or a twin instance — never by trusting what the app renders about the same fact.

 | File | Tests | What it proves | Wall-clock |
 |---|---|---|---|